-Silkies are cute!
+These fluffy chickens are cute!
 They have the “awwwww” factor, so if you are looking for a pet chicken, get yourself a Silkie.
-These bantam chickens are gentle, docile and like people.
+These bantam chickens are gentle, quieter than most, docile, and like people.
 They don’t fly well, and they don’t mind being confined.
 Their feathers are described as “soft,” “downy,” and “fur-like”.
-These birds do not have barbicels, which allows their feathers spread out rather than hold together which looks like fur.
+These birds do not have barbicels, which allows their feathers to spread out rather than hold together which looks like fur.

-Any blue variety ordered from Purely Poultry may include chicks with black, blue or splash plumage patterns.
+***Any blue variety ordered from Purely Poultry may include silkie chicks with black, blue, or splash plumage patterns.****.

-No one is exactly sure where Silkies originated, but Marco Polo did mention black-skinned, furry chickens in his travels through Asia during th 13th century.
-There is speculation that the breed was brought west through the silk trade, but no one knows for sure.
+No one is exactly sure where Silkie's originated, but Marco Polo did mention black skinned, furry chickens in his travel through Asia during th 13th century.
+There is a speculation that the breed was brought west through the silk trade, but no one knows for sure.